Understanding and Transforming the Medical Industrial Complex: Climate and Disability Justice Edition

 This includes, but is not limited to, all of us impacted by the MIC – disabled, sick, neurodivergent and chronically ill people – and those of us who work within the MIC, adjacent to it, or are healers and healthcare workers such as anyone that is an Activist / Organizer, Therapist, Social Worker, Psychologist, Psychiatrist, Mental Health Worker/ Practitioner, Healer, Curandera/x, Energy Worker, Acupuncturist, Herbalist, Midwife, Ayurvedic Doctor, Nurse, Nurse Practitioner, Physician, Physician's Assistant, Medical Student.

 • Work exchanges and partial to full scholarships are available based on participant needs.
 No one will be turned away for lack of funds.
-You can request a work exchange or scholarship on the enrollment form linked below!
+You can request a work exchange or scholarship on the enrollment form!

 Have other questions?
 Email us at dominick@healthjusticecommons.org